admahood/seed-bank/README.md

 [![DOI](https://www.zenodo.org/badge/DOI/10.5281/zenodo.5293996.svg)](https://doi.org/10.5281/zenodo.5293996)

 This repository houses the code for our upcoming paper, "Fuel connectivity, burn severity, and seedbank survivorship drive ecosystem transformation in a semi-arid shrubland."
-Please feel free to message me with questions about the code or analysis
+Please feel free to message me with questions about the code or analysis.

 # **Figure S1** Map of the study area

-Different patterns of land use and land cover are evident in the patterns of burn severyity.
+Different patterns of land use and land cover are evident in the patterns of burn severity.
 Particularily of note is the visibility of the checkerboard pattern of public/private land ownership that occurs around the I-80 interstate.

 ![](images/map.png)